-NB: It’s not that hard to step away from online conflicts with strangers.
+NB: It’s not that hard to step away from difficult conversations with online strangers.
 What should you do when you get into an online disagreement with someone you know in real life?

 NB: Many of us are so set in our political opinions these days that we refuse to listen to the other side, especially online.
 For issues that people view as having a moral dimension, such as abortion or family separations at the U.S.–Mexico border, is there still room for discussion?